enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 $ sudo insmod /lib/modules/tun.ko
 ```

-Now check `lsmod` again, you should see output similar to
+Now check `lsmod` again, you should see `tun` module is now loaded:

 ```
 tun                    19133  0